 Cut the tops off of any cakes that have domes at the top.
 They need to be level and flat before layering.
 This is my favorite part because everything I cut off the cakes I get to eat.
 Don’t worry about getting them perfectly even or you might just keep cutting and cutting until you have no more cake left (but a very happy tummy I presume, so I get that it’s a tradeoff).

 Top the bottom layer of cake with a thick layer of pecan-walnut-coconut frosting and make sure you spread it all the way to the edges of the circle.
-I use an offset spatula for this step, but if you don’t have one, you can use a silicone spatula as well.
+I use an offset spatula for this step, but if you don’t have one, you can use a baking spatula as well.
 Repeat with however many cake layers you have.

 Chill in the fridge while you make the ganache.